UGO RONDINONE: SEVEN MAGIC MOUNTAINS

 Art Production Fund and Nevada Museum of Art Present Seven Magic Mountains by Ugo Rondinone, a large-scale desert installation near Las Vegas

-The public artwork will be on view for two years beginning May 11, 2016
+UPDATE: The public artwork will be on view through the end of 2018.

 Across the desert south of Las Vegas, Nevada, rises a large, colorful anomaly.
 Seven colossal stone forms defy gravity with their formations.
 The shapes, reminiscent of naturally-occurring hoodoos, seem poised between monumentality and collapse.
 The mammoth contemporary cairns created by internationally-renowned Swiss artist Ugo Rondinone evoke the art of meditative rock balancing, and mark his place in the history of Land Art.